-ARLINGTON, Va.-Scientists at the U.S. Defense Advanced Research Projects Agency (DARPA) in Arlington, Va., want to make relevant battlefield imagery available to front-line warfighters in real time using constellations of temporary and inexpensive orbiting satellites that are launched quickly enough to support fast-moving military operations.
+ARLINGTON, Va., 11 May 2012.
+Scientists at the U.S. Defense Advanced Research Projects Agency (DARPA) in Arlington, Va., want to make relevant battlefield imagery available to front-line warfighters in real time using constellations of temporary and inexpensive orbiting satellites that are launched quickly enough to support fast-moving military operations.

-The DARPA Tactical Technology Office released a broad-agency announcement (DARPA-BAA-12-35) in May for the Space Enabled Effects for Military Engagements (SeeMe) program to provide on-demand imagery to the lowest-echelon warfighter in the field from small satellites.
+The DARPA Tactical Technology Office (TTO) released a broad-agency announcement (DARPA-BAA-12-35) Wednesday for the Space Enabled Effects for Military Engagements (SeeMe) program that aims to provide useful on-demand imagery directly to the lowest-echelon warfighter in the field from small low-cost satellites.

 The SeeMe satellites would help clear away the fog of war by filling gaps in battlefield situational awareness before, during, and after military engagements, DARPA officials say.
 Companies interested in participating have until 29 June 2012 to submit proposals.